 Believe it or not, NYC offers opportunities for diving and snorkeling.
 Explore underwater life off the shores of Coney Island and the Rockaways.
 While diving in these urban waters requires certification and proper gear, they provide unique glimpses into marine ecosystems right within the city limits.

 The many New York beaches allow for aquatic activities when the weather is suitable.
-Surfing at Long Beach, kitesurfing at Coney Island or stand-up paddle at Rockaway Beach are other possible activities.
+Surfing at Long Beach, kitesurfing at Coney Island, or stand-up paddleboarding at Rockaway Beach are other possible activities, if the weather permits.
+Kayaking and paddleboarding sessions are offered during the summer months, often from July to September, along the Hudson and East Rivers.

 Cycling